ripple/ripple-rest/docs/REF.md

   "confirmation_token": "55BA3440B1AAFFB64E51F497EFDF2022C90EDB171BBD979F04685904E38A89B7"
 }
 ```
-+ `tx_timestamp` is the UNIX timestamp for when the transaction was validated
++ `tx_timestamp` is the UNIX timestamp for when the transaction was validated, or the number of milliseconds since January 1st, 1970 (00:00 UTC)
 + `tx_timestamp_human` is the transaction validation time represented in the format `YYYY-MM-DDTHH:mm:ss.sssZ`.
 The timezone is always UTC as denoted by the suffix "Z"
 + `tx_url` is a URL that can be queried to retrieve the full details of the transaction.
 If it the transaction is a payment it will be returned in the `Payment` object format, otherwise it will be returned in the standard Ripple transaction format
 + `next_notification_url` is a URL that can be queried to get the notification following this one for the given address
-+ `confirmation_token` is a temporary string that is returned upon transaction submission and can be matched against account notifications to confirm that the transaction was processed
++ `confirmation_token` is a temporary string that is returned upon transaction submission and can be matched against account notifications to confirm that the transaction was processed and written into the Ripple ledger

 If there are no new notifications, the empty `Notification` object will be returned in this format: